 Los Angeles: After the Fires

-“The conditions that night were once in a hundred years.
-And it just happened so quickly that I'm still in shock.”
+“The conditions that night were once in a hundred years… it just happened so quickly that I'm still in shock.”
 When wildfires ripped through LA, meteorology graduate Edgar McGregor became a local hero.
-His Facebook weather warnings helped save thousands of lives, with official alerts failing to spread fast enough.
+His Facebook weather warnings saved thousands of lives, as official alerts failed to spread fast enough.
 But not all neighbourhoods burned equally.
-In Altadena, Steven Scipio lost the house his family had lived in for four generations.
+In Altadena, Steven Scipio lost the house his family had occupied for four generations.
 “Of course I miss the home and the memories.
-But it’s the community,” that makes the real difference, he says.
-Meanwhile, in the wealthy Palisades, residents hired private firefighters to protect mansions—sparking public anger.
-As Chief California Fire Marshal Daniel Berlant notes, “It’s really not about how many firefighters you respond to, it’s really about how hardened a community is or isn’t.”
+But it’s the community” that makes the real difference, he says.
+In the wealthy Palisades, residents hired private firefighters to protect mansions, sparking uproar.
+As Chief California Fire Marshal Dan Berlant notes, “it’s not about how many firefighters you respond to, it’s really about how hardened a community is or isn’t”.
 As new tariffs threaten rebuilding efforts, communities are left wondering if they can afford to stay, or survive the next one.

 FULL SYNOPSIS